International child abduction in Mexico: Legislative Problems in Hague Cases

 Under the Mexican Constitution international treaties have direct effect and are, like federal laws, are hierarchically above all State laws but beneath the constitution.
 Mexico has never formally adopted other laws or procedures to implement the Hague Convention in its domestic legal codes.
 There is some debate as to the correct legal precedence to be applied when federal laws and international treaties are in conflict.
-In theory this gives the treaty sufficient legal clout to be effective but, in practice, the lack of implementing legislation leads to many divergent and contradictory interpretations of the Convention which is intentionally vague in certain areas to allow for it to apply to a broad range of cases.
+In theory this gives the treaty sufficient legal clout to be effective but, in practice, the lack of implementing legislation leads to multiple divergent and contradictory interpretations of the Convention which is intentionally vague in certain areas to allow for it to apply to a broad range of cases.

 Mexico, like the United States, is composed of individual states with great latitude to make their own laws so long as those laws don't conflict with federal laws and, in particular, the countries, Magna Carta (constitution).
 Every state in Mexico, besides one, has laws granting automatic custody to mother's during a divorce until the child reaches the age of 7.
 In the one state to vary from this norm the maternal preference is until age 12.
 These laws have been the subject of constitutional challenges on the basis that the Mexican Constitution guarantees the equality of the sexes but have been upheld by the Supreme Court of Mexico (Suprema Corte de Justicia de la Nación) since the Constitution also requires the proper development of the family and, by extension, minor children.